 When selecting your filet mignon remember thicker is better.
-There is less of a chance of over grilling them if they are large.
+There is less of a chance of over grilling them, when they are large.
 Smaller steaks cook faster and have less margin for error.
-Also look for some marbling, while the tenderloin is a very lean cut but it is possible to find some with a little fat in them.
+Look for some steaks that have marbling, the tenderloin is a very lean cut.
+It is possible to find some with a little fat in them.

-Prepare your steak as you normally would, I like to dust them with a salt and pepper.
-Then allow it to sit out for an hour, you do not want to cook the meat right out of the refrigerator.
+Prepare your steak as you normally would.
+I simply dust them with a salt and pepper.
+Then allow it to sit out for an hour.
+You do not want to cook a filet or any steak right out of the refrigerator.

-While the meat is sitting out pre-heat your grill, you want to get it ready to sear, so get it good and hot.
-TIP: If your grill does not get hot enough to get a good sear, place a tin foil pie tin upside-down over the area you are going to place the meat on while the grill pre-heats.
+While the meat is sitting out heat your grill, you want to get it ready to sear, so get it good and hot.
+TIP: If your grill does not get hot enough to get a good sear.
+Place a tin foil pie tin upside-down over the area you are going to place the meat on while the grill heats.
 This will get that area of the grates up to 200 degrees hotter than normal.

-Now that we are ready to sear, keep the grill on high, quickly lift the lid and place the steaks on the hottest part of the grill and close the lid.
-Wait about 2 minutes and rotate the steak ¼ of a turn, after 2 more minutes turn steak and repeat.
-Tip: If your filet is sticking it is not ready to be rotated yet.
+Now that we are ready to sear.
+Keep the grill on high, quickly lift the lid and place the steaks on the hottest part of the grill and close the lid.
+Wait about 2 minutes and rotate the steak ¼ of a turn.
+After 2 more minutes flip the steak and repeat.
+Tip: When your filet is sticking it is not ready to be rotated yet.
 It will release from the grates when the grill marks are properly burnt in.

-The next step: if you are working with large steaks you want to sear the sides to, you will need to stand the steaks on the sides, you may need to prop them up against each other in an upside-down v shape.
+The next step: if you are working with thick steaks you want to sear the sides as well.
+You will need to stand the steaks on the sides.
+They can be propped up against each other in an upside-down v shape.
 Do this for about 2 minutes on two of the sides.

-Then remove the steaks from the heat, (I move them to the upper racks, however just moving them off of the direct heat is just as effective) and check the temperature of the meat.
-At this point, depending on the thickness of the meat, they are probably close to rare; we move them to indirect heat to minimize the chance of over cooking.
+Then remove the steaks from the heat.
+I move them to the upper racks, however just moving them off of the direct heat is just as effective.
+Check the temperature of the meat.
+At this point, depending on the thickness of the meat, they are probably close to rare.
+We move them to indirect heat to minimize the chance of over cooking.

 Monitor the temperature as needed: the closer they are to the desired temperature the more frequently they should be checked.
 Pull the meat off of the grill 5 to 10 degrees before the desired temperature is reached and tent with tinfoil.
 Let sit for at least 4 minutes before serving.

-If seared properly even well done filets will retain their juices and show some pink inside.
+If seared properly even well done filets can retain their juices and show some pink inside.

-Attempting to cook this cut of steak rapidly over direct high heat can be done by experienced cooks, this method is meant to minimize over cooking.
+Attempting to cook this cut of steak rapidly over direct high heat can be done by experienced cooks.
+Our method is meant to minimize over cooking.

 aka Sultan of Sizzle